catalystdevelopment/catalystdevelopment.github.io/README.md

 ## Updating the documentation

 Modify the swagger.json file.
-You may wish to use http://editor.swagger.io/ to preview how your changes will look.
+You may wish to use http://editor.swagger.io/ to preview how your changes will look (Import as yaml - easier to modify - then export as JSON)

 ## Updating dist folder after changes